RonBeny/aurora-assingment/README.md

 The file `plugins.txt` lists the Jenkins plugins to install

-## Running the Container Locally
+## Running the Containers
-Change the github token in .env.tamplate
+Change the github token in .env.tamplate.

 To spine up the application start the ./quickstart.sh file It will start the docker compose building the Infra strcture A public url will be genrated by using Ngrok